-With the drought on across the country, especially in the Midwest, the question of the rising cost of food is causing many to think about how they can save money on groceries.
+With the drought on across the country, especially in the Midwest, the question of the rising cost of food is causing many to think about easy ways to save money on groceries!

 There are a number of strategies you can employ to help you reduce your costs when you go to the grocery store.

 Here are few things you can do to help rein in costs when you purchase groceries:

 Editor’s note: One tip from me is don’t shop for groceries while you’re hungry.
 You’re guaranteed to spend more while you shop! 🙂

 Your first step is to have a plan.
 There are estimates that indicate that up to 40% of buying takes place on impulse.
 You can reduce the urge to impulse buy if you have a plan.
 Sit down and figure out what you want to eat for the week.
 What meals do you want?
 What ingredients do you need for those meals?
 Make a list of what you need at the store, and the stick with it.
 Your plan can help you stay on track, and help you avoid making the impulse purchases that can really add to the size of your grocery bill.